rpkiely/alchemy/README.md

 2) Show details of a single spaceship

      File: apitest2.php
-           id must be passed, e.g. apitest2.php?id=1
+           id must be passed, e.g. apitest2.php?id=1 .
-           the json repsonse structure is incorrect (the armaments array is appended to the array instead of inserted, lack of experience with PHP)
+           The json repsonse structure is incorrect (the armaments array is appended to the array instead of inserted, lack of experience with PHP)

 3) HTML Page : ran out of time.